 Peterborough is thus one of the greatest medieval cathedrals, and arguably one of the most important 12th-century buildings, in England.
 Despite Cromwell’s soldiers’ vandalism in the civil war, its still remarkably intact.
 It has many of the features of a showstopping cathedral: a Norman gatehouse, cloisters, a pretty (if small) close with fine limestone buildings (one contains an exemplary new visitor centre).

 Just two things are missing.
 Firstly, the cathedral has no tall spire or tower.
-Its squat central tower had to rebuilt in the 1880s to save the whole cathedral from collapse; plans to put a huge spire on top were considered but then dropped.
+Its squat central tower had to rebuilt in the 1880s to save the building from collapse; a detailed history of the cathedral reveals that plans to put a huge spire on top, recreating one that had collapsed in 1549, were considered but then dropped.
 There is an asymmetric tower and two small spires at the West End, but its real triumph is the rhythm of its three gothic arches, not its height.
 Unlike most other English cathedrals Peterborough does not look particularly impressive from a distance: any contribution to the skyline has been negated by postwar office blocks nearby.
 This is a cathedral to appreciate close up, not from a distance.

 The second missing feature, oddly, is a long pedigree as a cathedral.
-The abbey was only elevated to cathedral status in 1541 (before that it lay in the huge diocese of Lincoln, which stretched almost as far south as London) by Henry VIII, whose first wife Catherine of Aragon is buried here, as was Mary Queen of Scots following her execution at nearby Fotheringhay in 1587 (her son James I moved her to Westminster Abbey in 1612).
+The abbey was only elevated to cathedral status in 1541 (before that it lay in the huge diocese of Lincoln, which stretched almost as far south as London) by Henry VIII.
+But Henry’s first wife Catherine of Aragon is buried here, as was Henry’s great-niece Mary Queen of Scots following her execution at nearby Fotheringhay in 1587 (her son James I moved her to Westminster Abbey in 1612).

 It’s a strange hybrid: the only place in England that is both a New Town (designated as such in 1964) and an ancient city.
 I did not know what to expect when I first explored it in 2015, having moved to the diocese a few months before.
 Would I find the New Town grafted on to the side, with its own centre entirely divorced from the old High Street?
 Or had the New Town been overlaid on the old, and if so how much of the old would have survived?
 It turned out to be the latter; the New Town’s centre is in exactly the same place as the old city’s.